UtrechtUniversity/researchcloud-items/docs/playbooks/matlab.md

 NB: Per-user activation is not needed if a license server is configured.

 ## Variables

+- `matlab_cleanup_robot`.
+Boolean.
+Required.
+Whether to remove the connection to the robot server and the robotuser after matlab has been installed (set to false if another component needs the connection after this one).
+Default: `true`.

-Some Ansible variables *must* be customized, such as the product subset to be installed, and keys and files related to the products.
+Additionally, some Ansible variables *must* be customized, such as the product subset to be installed, and keys and files related to the products.
 See the [matlab](../roles/matlab.md) role for details on how to configure the installation.